kesla/download-npm-package/readme.md

 downloadNpmPackage({
   arg: 'modulname@version' // for example, npm@2 or @mic/version@latest etc
-  path: '/tmp' // package will be downlodaded to ${path}/packageName }).then()
+  dir: '/tmp' // package will be downlodaded to ${dir}/packageName }).then()
 ```